This homemade infant’s goat milk formula is great for babies who need a healthy alternative to store-bought formula or breast milk.

 If you’re looking for it locally, I know the Whole Foods in my city has it so you can easily buy it there if you have one nearby.

-**It’s important to research what you are giving your baby.
-Not all multivitamins have the same vitamins/minerals.
+Note: It’s important to research what you are giving your baby.
+Not all multivitamins have the same vitamins/minerals or the same dosage.

 Probiotics are important to help your baby’s digestive tract.
 It’s essentially a “sterile gut” when they are born, and they need healthy bacteria strains to aid in digestion.